-direct cost of setting up the income-earning structure and cannot be divorced from it by the post-trade test.
+in securing a trading licence,41 the cost of drawing up building plans42 and the cost of a feasibility study.
+Such expenses are incurred once-off and are a direct cost of setting up the income-earning structure and cannot be divorced from it by the post-trade test.

 Section 11A(1)(b) refers to "expenditure and losses".
 The question is whether this wording includes an "allowance" as opposed to "expenditure".
-Examples of allowances include the allowance for any lease premium granted under section 11(f) and the allowance for certain intellectual property granted under section 11(gA).
-Despite an allowance sometimes colloquially being understood to be an otherwise inadmissible expense, the section 11 allowances are in principle deductible as pretrade expenses, because of the wording of section 11A which refers to "expenditure . . . allowed as a deduction".
-The allowances granted under sections 11(cA); (e) (subject to what is stated below), (f), (g), (gA), (gC), (gD) or (hB) will therefore potentially qualify for deduction under section 11A(1) after the particular trade has commenced
+Examples of allowances include the allowance for any lease premium granted under section 11(f) and the allowance for specified intellectual property granted under section 11(gA).
+Despite an allowance sometimes colloquially being understood to be an otherwise inadmissible expense, the section 11 allowances are in principle deductible as pre-trade expenses, because of the wording of section 11A which refers to "expenditure . . . allowed as a deduction".
+The allowances granted under section 11(cA); (e) (subject to what is stated below), (f), (g), (gA), (gC), (gD) or (hB) will therefore potentially qualify for deduction under section 11A(1) after the particular trade has commenced